Three different quantization variants all scored 15/15 on automated quality tests. One couldn't translate a sentence into Spanish.

 Introduction

-When you quantize a large language model, the first thing you check is: "did it collapse?"
-Model collapse, where the model produces garbage, repetitive text, or empty responses, is the most dramatic failure mode of quantization.
-It's easy to detect and obviously unacceptable.
+When you quantize a large language model, the first question is: "did it collapse?"
+Model collapse, where the model spits out garbage, loops on repeated text, or returns nothing, is the most dramatic failure mode.
+It's easy to spot and obviously unacceptable.

 The problem is that collapse detection has become the de facto quality bar for quantization.
 If the model doesn't collapse, it ships.
-We fell into this trap, and it took manual inspection of individual responses to discover that one of our quantized models was producing factual hallucinations and language contamination, failures that are arguably worse than collapse because they're harder to detect.
+We fell into this trap ourselves.
+It took manually reading individual responses to discover that one of our quantized models was hallucinating facts and mixing languages, failures that are arguably worse than collapse because they're so much harder to catch.

 The Standard Collapse Test